Ombi-app/Ombi.Docs/docs/info/alternate-databases.md

         !!! info
             As of 8.4 onwards, the `mysql_native_password` plugin has been disabled by default.
 It will need to be enabled for 8.4 onwards to work with Ombi.
-            For the official instruction on enabling this,
+            For the official instruction on enabling this, see the [official documentation](https://mariadb.com/kb/en/authentication-plugin-mysql_native_password/).

         === "Single Database"